paulshorey/monorepo/apis/nlp/README.md

 ### First of all...

-This depends on a submodule `./secrets` which is a private git repo that contains some API keys for this server.
-This package will not build or serve without that folder. **So,**
+This depends on a submodule `./secrets` which is a private git repo.
+It contains API keys and DB passwords.

-1. Run `bash _bash/reset-secrets.sh` to add `./secrets/constants.ts` and remove the git submodule references.
-2. Update the variables in the newly created `./secrets/constants.ts` to match your environment.

-However, it still won't work because this codebase relies on a database with specific schema.
-This readme and secret submodule is really just a starter for future projects.
+This project is open sourced just so I could get a code review and feedback on the setup and architecture.

 ### Start development server